melayerpooja/Whitebox-Testing-Rules/README.md

 Module name: Short description about task
 ```

-* CSS classes should also follow camel case.
+* CSS custom classes should be seperated by hyphen.

 * If the perticular CSS class is not used in html, don't keep its defination in CSS file.